MonkWarrior08/Model_Router/README.md

 python main.py
 ```

-Upon launching the application, you enter a continuous conversation mode.
-When you input your prompt, the router performs the following steps:
-1. Task categorization: It identifies the most suitable task category for your request.
-2. Instruction selection: It picks the most fitting instruction tailored to the selected category.
-3. Model routing: It directs your task to the most optimal model available.
-4. Response streaming: It displays the model's response directly in the console.

-You can type `clear` to reset the conversation history or `quit` to exit.
+You can type `clear` to reset the conversation history or `quit` to exit the application.

-*Note on LLM Usage:* I have leveraged Google's Gemini to accelerate aspects on development for writing boilerplate code and generating documentation.
+*Development Note:* This project leverages Google's Gemini models for development acceleration, including code generation and documentation creation.